Judge hits 51st HR as Yankees snap skid, top Angels 7-4 – KION546

 Mayers struggled in the converted reliever’s fifth career start, giving up eight hits and five earned runs in four innings.

+“He probably just left a few too many balls in the middle,” Nevin said.
+“He’s not afraid.
+He’s going right after hitters.”

-Benintendi homered in the first inning and Rizzo followed in the second, both left-handed batters connecting to right field.
+Benintendi homered in the first inning and Rizzo followed with his 30th homer of the season in the second, both left-handed batters connecting to right field.

 Stassi ended his 1-for-40 slump in the second with his eighth homer, his first since Aug.
 5.